Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - seam ripper

-- Put your 2 strips of fabric right sides together and sew them down using a basting stitch.
+- Put your 2 strips of fabric right sides together and sew them together on the wrong side, using a basting stitch.

 - Press that seam open.